Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ## Getting Started

 ### Building
-We have provided a Conda package which will automatically install dependencies and build OAP jars, please follow [OAP-Installation-Guide](../../../docs/OAP-Installation-Guide.md) and you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars/` once finished the installation.
+We have provided a Conda package which will automatically install dependencies and build OAP jars, please follow [OAP-Installation-Guide](../../../docs/OAP-Installation-Guide.md) and you can find compiled OAP jars under
+ `$HOME/miniconda2/envs/oapenv/oap_jars` once finished the installation.

 If you’d like to build from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.